-When secular Western societies began granting women equal human rights, Islamic apologists claimed:
+When secular Western societies began granting women equal human rights, Islamic apologists started making excuse that:

 • Granting women human rights on the basis of "equality" with men is actually an injustice to women.